 The Johns Hopkins Department of History welcomes graduate students as members of a diverse and congenial community of scholars.
 The department takes seriously the idea that graduate students are junior colleagues with much to contribute.
 The program is designed for students who wish to proceed directly to the PhD degree and aims primarily to train students for careers as research scholars and university teachers.
-At the same time, we also recognize and support students who choose to pursue other career options.
+At the same time, we also recognize and support students who choose to pursue other career option.

 The Hopkins history department is the oldest PhD program in history in the United States and the recipients of our degrees hold distinguished positions in universities and colleges in this country and abroad.

 The Hopkins history program places a high premium on careful mentoring of students by individual faculty.
 The decision to nominate any student for admission is made by the one or more faculty members who will become that student’s sponsor or sponsors.
-Applicants should indicate the proposed field of specialization and their interest in working with a specific cluster of faculty at a time of application.
+Applicants should indicate the proposed field of specialization and their interest in working with a specific cluster of faculty at the time of application.

 The main criteria for admissions are outstanding intellectual promise and an evident talent for, and strong commitment to, research.
 Each applicant is required to submit a sample of written work, preferably a research paper that demonstrates careful use of primary documents.
 An ability to read at least one foreign language is also expected.